IELTS Reading Preparation: Top 10 Tips to Increase Your Score

 Try Reading the Questions First

-Before reading the passages in the Reading section of the test, look at the related questions.
-Since they directly relate to the passages, knowing the questions beforehand will help you know what to look out for as you read.
+Before reading the passages in the Reading section of the IELTS test, look at the related questions.
+Since the questions are tied to the passages, knowing what the questions are looking for can help you know what to look out for as you read.

-After reading the passage through the first time, return to the questions and re-read them.
-This will help you pinpoint which sections of the passage you need to pay careful attention to.
+After reading through the passage once, return to the questions and re-read them.
+This will help you pinpoint which sections of the text you need to pay careful attention to.

 If your answer is spelled incorrectly, it will be marked wrong.
-The good news is that you don’t lose points for wrong answers, so if you’re not sure how to spell a word, give it your best shot anyway.
+The good news is that you don’t lose points for wrong answers, so if you’re not sure how to spell a word, try it anyway.
 You may get it right!

-For more IELTS help, check out our list of the 5 Best IELTS Preparation Books for International Students and the 6 Common IELTS Mistakes and How to Avoid Them.
+Check out our list of the 5 Best IELTS Preparation Books for International Students and the 6 Common IELTS Mistakes and How to Avoid Them for more IELTS guidance.

 Watch Out for Traps